 Weak leaves and branches are usually telltale signs of aphid attack.
 Some new growth may display curling or other deformations.
 Aphids also produce a sticky, sugary secretion called “honeydew.”
 Honeydew is enjoyed immensely by ants so you will usually see ants crawling up and down your trees as they harvest the dew.
 Another growth soon develops as a result of the dew, called “black sooty mould."

 Wash off affected growth with a jet of water if the population is not too large.
 You may also rely on the natural enemy of aphids; ladybirds and more specifically their larva, however this might be too late to prevent the weakening of the tree which occurs as a result of these sap sucking pests.
-I would recommend systemic insecticide Koinor as it has season long action and not only against aphids.
-The next best all rounder is Plant Care which is broad spectrum and acts for 1 month but will act quicker than Koinor in this instance as it can also be used as a spray.
-Seizer is another suitable treatment, is a broad spectrum insecticide and will work on many of the other common pests listed here including white fly and even red spider mites.
+Recommended treatments including the systemic insecticide Koinor, if the plant is actively growing, as it has season long action and not only against aphids.
+The next best all rounder is Plant Care which is broad spectrum being both contact and systemic, and acts for up to 4 weeks so will act quicker than Koinor in this instance as it can also be used as a spray.
+Seizer and Rose Protector are other suitable broad spectrum insecticides.

 These are generally the larval stage of butterflies or moths.
 Most damage is done above ground, to the leaves which can rapidly be stripped to the stem.
 Some of the fig bonsai are particularly prone to a seasonal, small black caterpillar which eats their leaves.
 It is important that as soon as you see caterpillar damage to address the issue and remove the offending pest before they do further damage.

 The damage left by caterpillars is usually very easily noticed in the form of chewed leaves.